Room for One More (TV series)

+Premise

 Duggan and McCay played George and Anne Rose.
 The premise and humor came from their decision to augment their existing family with two adopted children.
 Actors playing the children included Tim Rooney, Ahna Capri, Carol Nicholson, and Ronnie Dapo.
 Jack Albertson played a neighbor, Walter Burton, with Maxine Stuart as his wife, Ruth Burton.
 Tommy Farrell played the character Fred in five episodes.

 Room for One More and its contemporary, My Three Sons "were significant departures from the mom-and-pop model of the family" that typified American television comedy of its era.
-As with the similar Brady Bunch that would debut seven years later, the plots on Room for One More tended to feature "easily solvable situations".
+Similar to Brady Bunch, which debuted seven years later, the plots on Room for One More tended to feature "easily solvable situations".

-Among the series guest stars were Parley Baer, Bob Hastings, Sandy Kenyon, Sue Ane Langdon, Robert Q. Lewis, Howard McNear, Maudie Prickett, and Gary Vinson.
+Among the guest stars were Parley Baer, Bob Hastings, Sandy Kenyon, Sue Ane Langdon, Robert Q. Lewis, Howard McNear, Maudie Prickett, and Gary Vinson.

 Room for One More aired at 8:00 p.m.
 Eastern time on Saturday, having replaced another ABC/WB offering, The Roaring 20s.

 The series was based on the 1952 film version, which starred Cary Grant and his wife Betsy Drake.